Gillette Tone of Voice — Aspirational & Masculine

 What is Gillette's brand message?

-Gillette's core message is about Superior grooming for men who strive.
-Their concept "Male Excellence" drives their mission: Help men achieve their best every day.
+Gillette's core message: Superior grooming for men who strive Their mission: Help men achieve their best every day

 What makes Gillette's brand voice unique?

 Gillette stands out through their aspirational, masculine communication style.
-Their central brand tension — "Traditional vs. Modern Masculinity" — shapes every message they craft in the Consumer Goods sector.
+Their central brand tension, "Traditional vs. Modern Masculinity", shapes how they communicate across the Consumer Goods sector.

 What language style does Gillette use?